wkentaro/labelme/README.md

 * A new action (default L) to load labels from image_file.alt.json, instead of image_file.json, typically used to load a version of the pregenerated labels that uses a lower confidence threshold

+* A variation on that action (default shift-L) to load from image_filt.alt-0.json instead

+* A variation on that action (default ctrl-L) to load from image_filt.alt-1.json instead

 * A new field ("saved_by_labelme") is written to the output on every save, and saving happens every time you change images; together, these allow us to confirm that an image has been reviewed, even if no changes were made.

 * Shortcut to copy the current file to the clipboard (useful for re-starting where you left off when you've prepopulated the list, so the checkboxes aren't useuful)